Craft Beer Me

 188 W Main St, Franklin, NC 28734, United States

-7. Wooden Robot
+Wooden Robot Brewery – Charlotte

 Wooden Robot in Charlotte is a brewery embracing the farmhouse aesthetic.
 The brewery has two locations in the city, inspired by the traditional Belgian farmhouse.
-This influence is evident in the Belgian style ales it produces, with an infusion of locally sourced malts and other artisanal ingredients.

 Wooden Robot

-1440 S Tryon St UNIT 110, Charlotte, NC 28203, United States
+1440 S Tryon St UNIT 110, Charlotte, NC 28203

-8. Four Saints Brewing Company
+Four Saints Brewing Company – Asheboro

-Inspired by the Four Saints of Beer, the Four Saints Brewing Company has a simple mission: to give great beer for great people.
-Located in quiet Asheboro, the brewery offers up excellent sudsy beverages in a cozy and welcoming atmosphere.
+Inspired by the Four Saints of Beer, the Four Saints Brewing Company has a simple mission: giving great beer to great people.
+The brewery in quiet Asheboro offers excellent sudsy beverages in a cozy and welcoming atmosphere.
+The brewery is constantly exploring various styles and flavors to excite its clientele.

 Four Saints Brewing Company